 Academic Fresh Start may not be combined with any Academic Forgiveness policy.

-Be it further resolved that the Ohio University Faculty Senate calls upon the university administration to collaborate with academic units and relevant offices in the implementation of the preceding policy.
+Be it further resolved that the Chair of UCC and the Chair of EPSA are responsible for convening a group charged with working with administrative and academic units on campus on the development of an implementation plan and supporting processes for this policy, with recommendations presented to Senate no later than the end of AY 2024-25.

 Implementation Notes

 This policy gives students re-enrolling under a fresh start the same relief accorded to transfer students, where D- and F grades obtained at other institutions are not transcripted.